If your playroom cannot handle one more block, this non-toy Christmas gift guide is for you.

 Osmo is a special system that hooks up with your tablet to bring a child’s personal drawings to life.

 This system is meant for ages 5-10+ and includes a ton of hands-on learning activities.
-I feel like the best way to understand Osmo is watch this video:
+I feel like the best way to understand Osmo is to watch this video:

 Another toy-free gift category is tech subscriptions.
-No physical items to add to clutter, and many subscriptions for kids are educational.
+No physical items to add to the clutter, and many subscriptions for kids are educational.

 If you’re a screen-free family or don’t want to give kids another opportunity to be on a tablet, you can skip this section.
 But there are some great options here if you’re open to it.

 Set your kids up for tech success by teaching them some coding basics.
 Even if they don’t become a programmer, it’s a great way to introduce these concepts and give them useful skills.
-Heck, I went to college for an English degree, and I use basic coding in my job every day.
+Heck, I went to college for an English degree, and I use basic coding at my job every day.

 Plus, a lot of kids are really interested in coding and learning more about tech.
 I looked at several online coding classes, and UCode is my top choice.